 Manage the Environment

-When you do your part to remove obstacles to your new dog’s success in settling in to their new home, you are reducing the amount of corrections you need to do.
-This in turn reinforces to your new buddy that he is in a safe place and builds on your relationship from a place of trust.
+When you do your part to remove obstacles before you bring your dog home, you are reducing the number of corrections you need to make.
+This, in turn, reinforces to your new buddy that he is in a safe place and builds on your relationship from a place of trust.

 The Calming Effect of Lolahemp Full Spectrum CBD Oil for Dogs

-Lolahemp works with many rescue organizations who have told us first hand that our full spectrum CBD oil for dogs has helped many dogs caught up in the rescue system by providing calming relief.
+Lolahemp works with many rescue organizations who have told us firsthand that our full-spectrum CBD oil for dogs has helped many dogs caught in the rescue system by providing calming relief.
 Many of our customers have also had great success using Lolahemp CBD oil to calm their dogs.

-Combined with positive training, rewarding calm behavior, and loving patience, Lolahemp CBD Oil may be part of your solution for an nervous rescue dog in your care.
+Combined with positive training, rewarding calm behavior, and loving patience, Lolahemp CBD Oil may be part of your solution for a nervous rescue dog in your care.

 Educate Yourself on Positive Reinforcement Based Training Methods

-Rewards based training methods, such as clicker training, are incredibly effective, easy to learn, and build a relationship based on trust and enthusiasm to learn with your dog.
-When your canine companion comes to see you as the giver of good things (a treat, a walk, a game of tug or fetch) then they become very interested in offering the kinds of behaviors that please you most.
+Rewards-based training methods, such as clicker training, are incredibly effective, easy to learn, and they build a relationship based on trust and enthusiasm to learn with your dog.
+When your canine companion comes to see you as the giver of good things (a treat, a walk, a game of tug or fetch), they become very interested in offering the kinds of behaviors that please you most.

 When you focus on setting your dog up for success and go out of your way to reward good behavior, you will find that if you do need to correct your dog, it will be much more effective.
 Usually, a simple loud “No!” will usually suffice when a dog gets accustomed to being treated fairly and positively.

-There are many ways to learn about positive reinforcement based training with dogs.
+There are many ways to learn about positive reinforcement-based training.
 These include:

 - Online videos and tutorials that are free and easy to find on sites such as Youtube